 Tag: Flu shot

-Pneumonia is an infection of one or both lungs caused by bacteria, viruses, or other infectious agents.
-The severity of pneumonia depends on several factors, including which germ is responsible and the strength of the immune system.
+Pneumonia is an infection in one or both lungs caused by bacteria, a virus (such as the flu virus), or another infectious agent.
+The severity of pneumonia depends on several factors, including which germ is responsible, and the strength of the individual’s immune system.

 Influenza—commonly called the flu—is a viral infection of the respiratory system.
 It affects the lungs, as well as the whole body.
 Most people who get the flu come down with it during “flu season,” which runs from November to March.
 Children are more susceptible to getting the flu, and often

 Even though COPD cannot be cured, it can be treated.
 Treatment is aimed at reducing symptoms, preventing the disease from getting worse, improving the ability to exercise, preventing and treating complications, and preventing and treating exacerbations.

 For those with COPD who are current smokers, the most important first step is to